 New Year’s Day – January 1

-January starts quietly after the festivities of New Year’s Eve (more on that later).
+January starts quietly after the festivities of New Year’s Eve.
 Everything is closed, including stores and museums, and most people spend the day visiting family or recuperating from a painful champagne hangover.
 Also, be prepared for some kissing.
 The French actually kiss under the mistletoe (gui) on New Year’s Eve instead of Christmas.

 Epiphany – January 6